elder-tubby/bonkio-parkour-generator/README.md

 This is done using the parkour generator app.
 To use the app, you can either

-- Download the .exe file
+- Run the .exe file by downloading the .rar file from [here](https://github.com/elder-tubby/bonkio-parkour-generator/releases/latest)
 - Or execute the source code using the [Processing IDE](https://processing.org/download).

 ### 2. Convert that map data to bonk.io maps